 How to do your long runs

-The easiest way of working out a long run route is to run half your planned distance in one direction, then turn around and run home.
+The easiest way of creating a long run route is to run half the planned distance in one direction, then turning around to run home.
 This overcomes the problems of trying to work out a circular loop and minimises the risk of getting lost.
-Some people find out-and-back runs boring, so try extending one of your favourite runs with an extra leg or loop.
+Some people find out-and-back runs boring, so try extending one of your favourite runs with an extra leg or loop instead.

-Nutrition is a big subject and we will look at it in depth in a later article where we’ll explore the different approaches.
-What’s worth remembering is that running uses energy and we get that energy from the food we eat.
-We also sweat which means we lose water, sodium and other things that our bodies need.
+Running uses energy that we get from the food we eat.
+We also sweat which means we lose water, sodium and other things our bodies need.
 Therefore it is important that runners eat well and drink plenty.

 It is beneficial to eat something before you run, as a long run will use up a lot of energy.
 With experience, you’ll work out what is best for you, but as a rule of thumb, try and eat something easily digestible a couple of hours before you head out.
 Then, make sure you eat something afterwards to aid your recovery.
 Also make sure you drink plenty of water throughout the day, keeping your wee clear or a pale straw colour.

-Then, once you’re out on your run, you can top up your energy and stay hydrated with an energy drink or water and some kind of food.
+Then, once you’re out on your run, you can top up your energy and stay hydrated with an energy drink or water and some kind of food as necessary.
 Carrying this can be tricky, so experiment with bottles, hydration packs, planning routes past shops, or stashing your stuff en route.

 Long run alternatives

 Consider what it is you’re trying to achieve and what else you can do to get that training effect.
-Perhaps your injury history makes you wary of exceeding a certain distance?
-In this case, consider doing something different, such as:
+For example:

-- Replacing your long run with a long bike ride;
+- Replace your long run with a long bike ride;

-- Splitting the distance between the morning and evening;
+- Split the distance between the morning and evening;

-- Doing two slightly shorter long runs on subsequent days.
+- Do two slightly shorter long runs on subsequent days.

-The result might not be quite the same as a standard long run, but it might not be far off.
+The result will not be quite the same as a standard long run, but it might not be far off.